jangrudo/ai-apocalypse/README.md

 wouldn’t even be possible without appropriate technology, invented earlier.
 This happens because one human can only do a limited amount of work in their lifetime.
 On the other hand, similar inventions have numerous times been done independently by unrelated people.
-Scientific discovery is a race.
-It has its winners, but it also has the runners-up.
+Scientific discovery is a competition.
+It has its winners, but it also has the runners-up — the ones who lost by a small margin.
 Success in innovation requires efficient education, diversity of thought and the exchange of ideas between people with different scientific backgrounds.
 Connections between humans are more important than individual human minds, and given an environment with enough connections and enough diversity, human knowledge can evolve “by itself”, by simply picking right ideas out of “noise”._

 We already know that scientists borrow a lot from other scientists.
 Reusing an idea which has already been thoroughly studied and tested by others is simply less work than trying